 Populate Inbox Item Fields

-Use the Document Intake panel to populate fields to generate a new Inbox Item or update an existing Inbox Item based on data in the document viewer.
-You can populate values manually or use the highlight annotation tool to populate fields from content in the document.
+Use the panel to populate fields to generate a new Inbox Item or update an existing Inbox Item based on data in the document viewer.
+You can populate values manually or highlight and extract content to populate fields from content in the document.
 The fields available to populate in the panel required to generate an Inbox Item and promote it to a Case.
 These fields are maintained by Veeva and cannot be modified by your Admin.
+We recommend entering the minimum information required for triage, validation and duplicate search, and then entering the remaining details on the Case during data entry.
 To create an Inbox Item without populating all required fields in the panel, you can manually create the record.

 To populate Inbox Item fields in the panel: